codeforequity-at/botium-connector-alexa-smapi/README.md

 ### ALEXA_SMAPI_INVOCATION_TEXT_INTENT and ALEXA_SMAPI_INVOCATION_TEXT_SLOT

 When using the Invocation API, tell Botium to use a special intent and a special slot to hand over the input text (intent resolution is done by Skill itself)

+### ALEXA_SMAPI_AUDIO_CAPABILITY and ALEXA_SMAPI_DISPLAY_CAPABILITY
+_default: false

+These will add Audio and Display capabilities when set to true to the invocation request sent to the Skill Management API.

+### ALEXA_SMAPI_REFRESH_USER_ID
+_default: false

+This will generate a new userId to send within each different conv.txt file.
+By default the userId is `botium-core-test-user` and when generated the user will be `botium-core-test-user-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` with a randomly generated UUID.